murtaugh/HTML5-Reset-WordPress-Theme/readme.md

 #  HTML5 Reset WordPress Theme

+## July 3 Update

+I spent some time cleaning up stray code, nothing major this time around.
+Thanks to everyone who is keeping tabs on development and providing input!

+As a note: HTML5 Reset is installed with the latest version of WordPress [here](http://ckhicks.com/html5reset/) for example purposes.

 ## May 15 Update

 Localization should be complete and all pull requests have been eliminated - this puppy is taking shape!
 Keep an eye on this space for more tweaks soon.